solta-dev/gentity/README.md

 ## Features

 - [x] Insert one row
-- [ ] TODO: Insert multiple rows at one query
+- [x] Insert multiple rows at one query
 - [x] Update one row
 - [x] Delete one row
 - [ ] TODO: Delete multiple rows at one query